The biggest difference between software project management and project management in general is the uncertainty in the whole lifetime of the project.

 Fourthly, the software will go wrong in coding.
 It might crash or deviate from the need of the user.

-Why so many uncertainties in software project?
+Why so many uncertainties in a software project?
 The most likely and important reason is that software can only be coded by human beings.
 Therefore, developing software can’t be standardized.

 How can we solve these problems?
 The answer is Agile.